mohammedsheshtar/Astro_Crusade/README.md

-# Astro Crusade is an 8-bit game inspired by the classic space invaders game and is developed in pico-8 using LUA as the programming language.
+# Astro Crusade is an 8-bit game inspired by the classic space invaders game and is developed on pico-8 using LUA as the programming language.
 I hope you enjoy the game!

 to boot the game:
 - Extract the folder from the zip file